merge/skulls/t440p/README.md

 yourself (and others) to hardware-flashing, see [updating](#updating).

 #### Your BIOS: the 4MB chip
-This is the right chip of the 2.
+This is the left chip of the 2.
 Choose the image to flash during running:

 	sudo ./external_install_top.sh -b t440p -k <backup-file-to-create>